 - baked in a pie shell (I use this same recipe for apple pie, just don’t cook the apples themselves)

 - Apple Turnovers

 - As a side dish – excellent with pork chops or a simple pork roast

 - Breakfast topping for french toast or pancakes

-Tools I used to Make These Apples in A Snap
+Tools to Make These Southern Fried Apples Easy

 This Simple Apple Corer – sturdy, saves you time, and keeps all of the apple goodness!
 I use it to serve the family fresh apple slices for snacks, onions, removing seeds from zucchini, and I even once used it to core a watermelon to install a drink tap at a party.